Rush Limbaugh, the EIB network, and the Limbaugh Institute for Advanced Conservative Studies.

 So let's go to what Obama said.

-Question for Steve Crawford.
+Question for Steve Croft.

-You don't feel any pressure, Prime Minister Netanyahu in the middle of the campaign to try to change your policy?
+You don't feel any pressure, Prime Minister Netanyahu, in the middle of the campaign to try to change your policy?

 You don't feel any pressure at all?